Transfer Request Letter and Email Examples

 Use an appropriate closing, and in the case of an email, follow your name with your email and cell phone number.
 Including a copy of your resume with your request is a good idea as well.
 Make sure you update your resume and tweak it to match the job description of your target position first.

-Before sending your letter and resume, proofread everything carefully.
+Before sending your letter and resume, proofread all your documents carefully.

 Paying attention to the details shows you’re interested in doing a good job, which will make your supervisor more likely to help you with your request.